The Most Popular Spices in the World

 9. Cloves

-- ~190,000 metric tons/year
+- Annual Production: ~190,000 metric tons/year

-- ~$500 million global market size
+- Global Market Size: ~$500 million

 How Popular Are They?